 Communicating With Your Canine

 When it comes down to it, your dog has an array of ways to communicate with you and it is highly likely that he will.
+Every dog is different in the number of sounds he or she can make that are part of their regular "routine."
 The longer you have your dog, the more you will learn to understand how he communicates and what he is trying to say.
 Some dogs are even known to try to replicate the sounds that their owners make as a way to communicate.
 Your best friend may not speak your language, but with a little time and understanding, there is no question that the two of you can communicate.